gazbert/bxbot/README.md

       tradingStrategyId: scalping-strategy
 ```

-All elements are mandatory unless stated otherwise.
+All fields are mandatory unless stated otherwise.

 * The `id` value is the market id as defined on the exchange.
 E.g. the BTC/USD market id is `btcusd` on
   [Bitstamp](https://www.bitstamp.net/api/) - see `currency_pair` values.